Heart of the 1000 Islands

 Rockport’s rich history dates back over 200 years when Scottish and Irish settlers first came to the area.
 In the 1880’s, Rockport was an important steamboat building, transportation and cord wood refueling centre.

-Rockport’s rich history of boat building is depicted by a mural on the boat building shed at Andress Boat Works.
+Rockport’s history of boat building is depicted by a mural on the boat building shed at Andress Boat Works.
 Established in 1921, it is estimated that nearly 50 tour boats and working boats, plus many St. Lawrence Skiffs, were built at Andress Boat Works.
 The standard St. Lawrence skiff is a river icon.
 St. Lawrence skiffs, once common on the river of their namesake, are fading into the past.

 The first ferryboat from Alexandria Bay, New York to Rockport started operation in 1924, owned by the Hutchision Brothers with a flat scow and a motorboat to tow the scow.
 Later the ferry was taken over by the Hutchision Ferry Co. in 1925 when the steamboat, the Roosevelt was put on to take the place of the scow.
 As the business developed another boat was necessary to accommodate the increased traffic.
 The General Hancock was added in 1929 until the Thousand Island Bridge was built and the ferry boats were discontinued.
 A large photo mural of the Roosevelt and General Hancock can be found on the Boathouse Motel.